 JAMES A. THURBER

 Dr. Thurber is author and co-author of numerous books and more than fifty articles and chapters on Congress, congressional-presidential relations, congressional budgeting, congressional reform, interest groups and lobbying and campaigns and elections.
-His most recent publications are Obama in Office: The First Two Years, Rivals for Power: Presidential-Congressional Relations, Setting Course: A Congressional Management Guide, and Remaking Congress: The Politics of Congressional Stability and Change.
+His publications include He is author of numerous books and more than eighty articles and chapters on Congress, interest groups and lobbying, and campaigns and elections.
+His book American Gridlock: The Sources, Character and Impact of Political Polarization (with Antoine Yoshinaka) was published in December 2015.
+He is an author or editor of Rivals for Power: Presidential-Congressional Relations, Campaigns and Elections, American Style, Obama in Office: The First Two Years, Setting Course: A Congressional Management Guide, and Remaking Congress: The Politics of Congressional Stability and Change.

 Dr. Thurber has served in government as a legislative assistant to the late Sen. Hubert H. Humphrey and Rep. James G. O'Hara; senior staff analyst for Rep. David Obey, and the Commission on Administrative Review of the House of Representatives, and for Sen. Adlai Stevenson.
 He was recently president of the National Capital Area Political Science Association and the APSA representative to the American Association for the Advancement of Sciences.
-He currently serves on the Executive Board of Pi Sigma Alpha, the national political science honor society.

-Dr. Thurber was honored as the Centennial Professor for the 100th Anniversary of Washington State University in 1990, earned the American University School of Public Affairs award for the best Research and Publication in 1992 and the award for Outstanding Service to the University in 1993.
+He was honored as the Centennial Professor for the 100th Anniversary of Washington State University in 1990, earned the American University School of Public Affairs award for the best Research and Publication in 1992 and the award for Outstanding Service to the University in 1993.
 He is interviewed frequently on CBS-TV, ABC-TV, NBC-TV, BBC radio and CNN-TV National Public Radio, C-SPAN, and for major newspapers as an expert on American politics and government.
 He has recently served as a consultant to BBC for a documentary on American politics.
-Dr. Thurber earned his PhD in political science from Indiana University in 1973.

 back to top